theintern/intern/docs/writing_tests.md

 });
 ```

 To making working with arrow functions easier, Intern also passes the Test instance as the first argument to test callbacks, and as the first argument to test-focused suite lifecycle functions (`beforeEach` and `afterEach`).
-It passes the Suite instance as the first argument to Suite callback functions (the second to `beforeEach` and `afterEach`).
+It passes the Suite instance as the first argument to the `before` and `after` Suite callback functions, and as the second argument to `beforeEach` and `afterEach`.

 ```js
 test('update values', test => {